 Day 8: Trek to Lama Hotel- 6 hours

-You will head back to Lama Hotel after enjoying the lovely Langtang valley.
+You will head back to the Lama Hotel after enjoying the lovely Langtang Valley.

 Day 9: Trek to Syabrubes i-5 hours

-You will trek back to Syabrubesi from Lama Hotel through the same route.
+You will trek back to Syabrubesi from the Lama Hotel through the same route.